Carrie Fisher remembered on Twitter a year after her death

-On the one-year anniversary of Carrie Fisher's death, the Star Wars actress was remembered with #CarrieOnForever.
+On the one-year anniversary of Carrie Fisher's death, fans and friends highlighted memories of her with a #CarrieOnForever hashtag on Twitter.

-The actress died at age 60 on Dec.
+The Star Wars actress died at age 60 on Dec.
 27, 2016, just days after suffering a heart attack on a flight.
-Her mother, singer Debbie Reynolds, died just one day later at age 84.
+Her mother, singer Debbie Reynolds, died a day later at age 84.

 Fisher had already filmed her scenes for "Star Wars: The Last Jedi," which opened this month.
-The film credits include an onscreen dedication reading, "in loving memory of our princess, Carrie Fisher."
+The film credits include an onscreen dedication that reads, "in loving memory of our princess, Carrie Fisher."

-Fisher's co-star Mark Hamill began the recollections Wednesday with the #CarrieOnForever hashtag.
-The dog in the image is her beloved French bulldog, Gary, who inspired an alien in the film.
+Fisher's co-star Mark Hamill sparked the raft of tributes Wednesday with #CarrieOnForever.
+The dog in the image he tweeted is her beloved French bulldog, Gary, who inspired an alien in the film.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.